Destroy the Runner: History

+Solid State released the band's debut album Saints on September 12, 2006, to mixed reviews.
+A music video was recorded for the title track, “Saints.”
+It was the band’s first music video.

+Following the album's release, Destroy the Runner began touring; joining up with The Chariot, August Burns Red, Twelve Gauge Valentine, and Inhale/Exhale as part of the "Youngbloods II" tour.
+The band also joined a tour supporting Haste the Day and Scary Kids Scaring Kids.

-Both Kyle Setter and Jeremiah Crespo would leave the band in 2007, and were replaced by Chad Ackerman and Tanner Sparks.
+Both Kyle Setter and Jeremiah Crespo would leave the band in 2007, and were replaced by Chad Ackerman and Tanner Sparks, who were then part of Chapter 14.

 In October 2007, the band began recording their second LP with Brian McTernan at Salad Days Studios in Baltimore, MD.

 On April 15, 2008, Destroy the Runner released I, Lucifer.
 The album has a more progressive sound, with less screaming than their previous album.
 It charted in the U.S. on the Billboard Top Christian Albums chart at No. 27 and on the Top Heatseekers chart at No. 25.

-On May 16, 2010, Destroy the Runner announced that they would taking an "indefinite hiatus".
+The band released a Christmas song, "Destroy the Jingle" via their MySpace page on December 10, 2008.

+On December 15, 2009, the band made available a previously unreleased B-Side from 'Saints' as a digital download.
+Titled "Sinners," the band explained the song, originally titled "Twelve Pieces," had been written by original vocalist Kyle Setter, but was we-written by Ackerman prior to its release.